Edinburgh Academical Football Club

-The Edinburgh Academical Football Club, also known as Edinburgh Accies, is a rugby union club in Edinburgh, Scotland.
-The club is currently a member of the Scottish Premiership, the top tier of Scottish club rugby.
+Edinburgh Academical Football Club, also known as Edinburgh Accies, is a rugby union club in Edinburgh, Scotland.
+The club is currently a member of the Scottish National League Division One, the 2nd tier of Scottish club rugby.
 Its home ground is Raeburn Place, in Stockbridge, Edinburgh.
-The team is coached by Iain Berthinussen.
+The team is coached by Charlie Shiel, Jamie Sole, and Simon Berghan.

 The club regularly fields three teams and is also involved with Broughton and Trinity Accies in the Edinburgh BATs initiative, a community amateur sports club providing youth rugby across northern Edinburgh.